 The top question and concern from our client is, “Is my data secured in the Cloud?”
 And the answer is “Yes!”
 It is definitely safer than your own private server.
 According to Identity Theft Resource Center, cyber criminals succeeded to steal over 29 million sensitive data from company servers in 2016 alone.
 In contrast, Microsoft invests over $1 billion per year into cyber security, making sure that your data is protected against these types of cyber attacks.

 Microsoft has stated that the average IT personnel might not have the right skills to keep your server’s security updated around the clock.
 In addition, a third of all businesses worldwide are struggling to find an IT personnel with the required cloud competencies.
-With that being said, Azure’s managed service providers (MSP), or as we like to call it partners, are experts that will keep your Cloud solution in “tip top shape” around the clock.
+With that being said, Azure Cloud Services providers (CSP), or as we like to call it partners, are experts that will keep your Cloud solution in “tip top shape” around the clock.

 Azure is equipped with a backup feature, which allows businesses to protect their data.
 Hypothetically, this backup feature will be able to retrieve data even if an unfortunate event occurs like a system failure brought on by an external force.
 Azure Managed Service Provider (MSP) or partner takes over the management of this component, creating regular backups and maintaining historical data caches.

 Azure requires consistent maintenance and your IT staff are usually busy with deadlines.
-Managed service providers (MSPs) or partners will save time for your own IT staff by performing essential upkeep and platform management duties.
+Cloud service providers (CSPs) or partners will save time for your own IT staff by performing essential upkeep and platform management duties.
 Clients who switches from on-premise to Cloud hosting sees double the time savings.

 TMC recommends Dynamics 365 on the Azure Cloud

 To optimize your Cloud experience, we recommend implementing an ERP system called Microsoft Dynamics 365.
 These are the reasons why: